 The central motif in Christianity from its inception is the Cross of Jesus Christ.
 That is why each of the four Gospels in the bible culminates with this important event.
 Anglican preacher and theologian, Fleming Rutledge says, the crucifixion is the touchstone of Christian authenticity, the unique feature by which everything else, including the resurrection, is given its true significance.
 Yet in many mainline churches the crucifixion is glaringly absence in it’s preaching.
 This may be why in many Protestant Churches Good Friday services are poorly attended.
-The lack of attention to crucifixion was also a problem for the early Church as we see evidenced in Paul writings to the Corinthians and Galatians.
+The lack of attention to the crucifixion was also a problem for the early Church as we see evidenced in Paul writings to the Corinthians and Galatians.
 The natural question to ask then is why?

 For an answer let’s consider the challenges Paul faced regarding the message of the cross in the Church of Corinth.
 There was a group of people in this Church that claimed a particular privileged position.
-It believed only they had the spiritual insights into the way of salvation because they had a sort of direct route to God’s wisdom.
+It believed that only they had the spiritual insights into the way of salvation because they had a sort of direct route to God’s wisdom.
 They were the first Gnostics (a common heresy), a group of people who claimed to know things that others do not know.
 Paul had a problem with this group on two fronts.
 One, in light of the cross, no one group or person can claim to have particular privileged insights into Christian understanding because the cross makes foolish the wisdom of the world.
-Second, although everyone may have access to the knowledge and understanding the gospel, there are limits to that knowledge.
+Second, although everyone may have access to the knowledge and understanding the gospel through Christ, there are limits to that knowledge.
 As Paul says in 1Cor.
 8.1-3, knowledge puffs up, but love builds up.
 If any one imagines that he knows something, he does not yet known as he ought to know.
 But if one loves God, one is known by him’.
 In just three sentences, Paul does two things: (1) He shifts the emphasis in the Christian faith from knowledge to agape or love, and (2) he reverses the direction of knowing.
 It is God who has knowledge of us, through love.
 Thus we should be humbled in whatever God, by his mercy, reveals to us.

 Despite Paul’s teachings Gnosticism is alive and well today.
 In fact virtually all religions today are Gnostic.
 The religiosity of North America that emphasizes individual spiritual experiences and consequently, lacks interest in human struggle for justice and dignity is a prime example.
 The great Eastern faiths have many Gnostic tendencies, with rigorous spiritual disciplines for the elite and popular, undemanding rituals like prayer wheels, amulets, and idols for the masses.
 Many versions of Buddhism so popular today in the West are actually types of Gnostic spirituality.
 Even yoga falls under this category!